zbennis/spring-boot-angular-todo-app-with-kanban-dashboard/README.md

 Default (hardcoded) user is -> (pseudo:test , pw:test )for both backend and frontend.

 ### TODOS
-1. Allow users to signUp
+1. Allow users to signUp (maybe with activation mail)
 2. Integrate a reasonable security, since we are using a basic hardcoded version for now
 3. Add Unit and Integration tests
-5. Dockerize
+4. Dockerize